Ina Sonnen

-I trained in biochemistry and molecular biology.
-During my PhD in cell biology I studied the structure and function of centrosomes in mammalian cells.
-For my Postdoc, I shifted research fields to study how cell differentiation and proliferation are regulated in the developing mouse embryo.
-There I became excited by the role of signalling dynamics in controlling cellular behaviour in multicellular systems.
-To be able to analyze the function of such dynamics I have established a microfluidic system to dynamically modulate intercellular signalling within tissues.
+I trained in biochemistry and molecular biology, and during my PhD in cell biology, I explored the structure and function of centrosomes in mammalian cells.
+For my postdoctoral work, I shifted focus to the developing mouse embryo, studying how cells decide when to divide or specialize.
+It was there that I became fascinated by how signalling dynamics control cellular behaviour in multicellular systems.
+To investigate this, I developed a microfluidic system that allows us to precisely modulate cell-to-cell signalling over time.

 Wouter Thomas